eserie/wax-ml/docs/notebooks/04_The_three_steps_workflow.md

 +++

-It is already very useful to be able to execute a JAX function on a dataframe in a single work step and with a single command line thanks to WAX accessors.
+It is already very useful to be able to execute a JAX function on a dataframe in a single work step and with a single command line thanks to WAX-ML accessors.

-The 1-step WAX's stream API works like that:
+The 1-step WAX-ML's stream API works like that:
 ```python
 .stream(...).apply(...)
 ```